 Visitors and residents are invited to check out the Kihei Town parties every 4th Friday of the month!
 It’s a great monthly community event on Maui to take part in for those who are looking for a night of activities to do with their families, friends, and loved ones.

 “Maui Brewing Co. has a strong commitment to the local economy, and deep concern for the environment.
 We package in the most eco-friendly (and beer friendly) material, the can.
 Our spent grain is given to local farmers for feed and compost, contributing to local sustainability.” (www.MauiBrewingCo.com, 2015)

-Kihei is the best area on Maui to choose for first time surfing and stand up paddle lessons.
-Ocean conditions in South Maui are typically calmer than all other Maui areas, offering many clear and shallow coves that are perfect for those that want to try water sports in a more predictable environment.
+Kihei is the best area on Maui to choose for first time surfing and stand-up paddle lessons.
+Ocean conditions in South Maui are typically calmer than all other Maui areas, offering many clear and shallow coves that are perfect for those who want to try water sports in a more predictable environment.

 One of the most popular activities in Hawaii is attending a luau.
-In the simplest of explanations, a luau is a Hawaiian feast accompanied by live entertainment; hula dance Hawaiian chanting, storytelling, cultural activities, and more.
-Although luaus are thought of as only Hawaiian, many luaus provide glimpses into other Polynesian cultures; Tahitian, Samoan, Tongan, and Fijian.
-On the Island of Maui, there are many, many different types of luaus from which to choose.
+In the simplest of explanations, a luau is a Hawaiian feast accompanied by live entertainment.
+The activity includes hula dance, Hawaiian chanting, storytelling, cultural activities, and more.
+Although luaus are thought of as only Hawaiian, many luaus provide glimpses into other Polynesian cultures: Tahitian, Samoan, Tongan, and Fijian.
+On the Island of Maui, there are many different types of luaus to enjoy.

-Since 1998, the Maui Ocean Center has not only been one of the most popular activities on Maui, but they have also stayed true to their mission to be ‘advocates for Maui reef and marine species protection.”
-Without a doubt, they are the most incredible aquarium and marine life science center in the Hawaiian Islands; a perfect destination to visit when you are on the Valley Isle.
+Since 1998, the Maui Ocean Center has been one of the most popular locations activities on Maui and they have stayed true to their mission to be “advocates for Maui reef and marine species protection.”
+Without a doubt, they are the most incredible aquarium and marine life science center in the Hawaiian Islands, and the perfect destination to visit while you are on the Valley Isle.